Tips and Resources for First-Time Convention Attendees

-For new members, first-time attendees, or anyone wanting to get the most out of NIA’s 65th Annual Convention, April 15–17, 2020, in Scottsdale, Arizona, we have some helpful advice and insider tips for you.
+For new members, first-time attendees, or anyone wanting to get the most out of NIA’s 65th Annual Convention, October 26-28, 2021 in National Harbor, Maryland, we have some helpful advice and insider tips for you.
 As a first timer or new member, know that you are not alone!
 On average, 15% of Convention attendees are first timers or new members.

-With the theme of Let’s Make It Happen, NIA’s Annual Convention is the premier event for the insulation industry and attracts hundreds of attendees from all industry segments, including Merit and Union Contractors, Distributors, Fabricators, Associates (Manufacturers), and Metal Building Laminators.
-Held each spring in a warm-weather destination, this event is open to both NIA members and non-members.
+With the theme of Together for Tomorrow, NIA’s Annual Convention is the premier event for the insulation industry and attracts hundreds of attendees from all industry segments, including Merit and Union Contractors, Distributors, Fabricators, Associates (Manufacturers), and Metal Building Laminators.
 Attendees at this event learn the latest industry trends at educational sessions, gain new business contacts, network, and build relationships.

 Take advantage of NIA’s Ambassador Program: When you register and check the box that you are a first-time attendee, you are automatically issued invitations to special events and are matched with a Membership Committee member who will reach out to you prior to Convention to answer any questions you may have and provide additional information that would be helpful for your first Convention.
 For any questions, contact firstname.lastname@example.org.